Murder of Wu Shuoyan: Arrest, interview, and trial

-The perpetrators consisted of the Zhang extended family: the former owner of a small textile business, unemployed at the time of the murder, named Zhang Lidong (1959–2015), his lover Zhang Qiaolian, and three children from a previous marriage, i.e. Zhang Fan (1984–2015), Zhang Hang, and Zhang Duo, plus Lü Yingchun, a young woman who lived with the Zhang family.
+The perpetrators consisted of the Zhang extended family: the former owner of a small textile business, unemployed at the time of the murder, named Zhang Lidong (1959–2015), his lover Zhang Qiaolian (b.
+1990), and three children from a previous marriage, i.e. Zhang Fan (1984–2015), Zhang Hang (b.
+1996), and Zhang Duo (b.
+2001), plus Lü Yingchun (b.
+1975), a woman who lived with the Zhang family.

 On May 31, Zhang Lidong's jailhouse interview was broadcast in which he showed no remorse for Wu's murder, saying "I beat her with all my might and stamped on her too.
 She was a demon.
 We had to destroy her."
 Zhang reported having been a member of a group worshipping "Almighty God", that Chinese authorities identified with Eastern Lightning.
 Police reported finding Eastern Lightning literature in the Zhang home.

-The boy (b.
-2001), was too young to stand trial, but the other five perpetrators were committed to trial and appeared on August 21, 2014, before the Intermediate People's Court of Yantai, in the Shandong province.
+Zhang Duo was too young to stand trial, but the other five perpetrators were committed to trial and appeared on August 21, 2014, before the Intermediate People's Court of Yantai, in the Shandong province.

 At trial, Lü Yingchun explained that it was indispensable to kill the saleswoman, as she was a particularly dangerous "evil spirit": "Zhang Hang asked that lady for her phone number, but she refused to give it to her.
 When I became conscious of it, I found out that we had been attacked and sucked by an 'evil spirit,' which caused us to be weak and helpless.
 The two of us identified her as that 'evil spirit' and cursed her with words.
 Not only did she not listen, her attack got even stronger. […] During the 'demon's' attack on us, Zhang Fan and I became gradually aware that the woman must die, otherwise it would devour everybody. […] The clash between the woman and us was a battle between two spirits.
 The others could not see it and neither could they understand it.
 The police could not understand it as well."

 Two of the defendants, Zhang Lidong and his daughter Zhang Fan, were sentenced to death and executed on February 2, 2015.
-As for the other three defendants, Lü Yingchun (b.
-1975), was sentenced to life in prison, Zhang Hang (b.
-1996) was sentenced to ten years of jail and Zhang Qiaolian (b.
-1990) to seven years.
+As for the other three defendants, Lü Yingchun, was sentenced to life in prison, Zhang Hang was sentenced to ten years of jail and Zhang Qiaolian to seven years.

+On May 2017, Lü Yingchun's sentence was reduced to 21 year and 3 months due to her good behaviour in prison.